 The goal is to collect shoeboxes filled with toys for children which are sent by Samaritan’s Purse to 130 countries around the world with the gospel message tucked inside.
 PCA encourages students to participate as another mission opportunity to serve others and share the gospel.

-On the first Monday and Tuesday of each month (excl.
-February), Fourth Grade students and moms collect designated items at the Lower School entrance, which are donated to various service organizations and agencies in the area.
+Twice a month, Fourth Grade students and moms collect designated items at the Lower School entrance, which are then donated to various service projects and agencies in the area.
 The donations include non-perishable food items, gently-used coats, toys, books and DVDs.
-Middle School and Upper School students deliver Manna Monday donations during their Service Project Days during the school year.
+Middle School and Upper School students deliver Manna Monday donations during Minimester and Service Project Day during the school year.